sidneyshafer/complete-react-guide/new-react-app/readme.md

 * Contains static assets and the root HTML file for the app.
     * **`index.html`**
         * Main HTML file where the React app is mounted.
-        * The `<div id="root"></div>` tag acts as the entry point for React to inject the app.
+        * The `<div id="root"></div>` element acts as the entry point for React to inject the app.
         * You can add meta tags, external scripts, or other HTML configurations here.
     * **`logo192.png`** *and* **`logo512.png`**
         * Logos displaying the specific React symbol (these are usually discarded).
     * **`favicon.ico`** *and* **`manifest.json`**
-        * Provide metadata for the app.
+        * Used to provide metadata for the app.
         * The `favicon` is used as the small icon displayed in a browser tab.
     * **`robots.txt`**
-        * Tells search engine crawlers which URLs the crawler can access on your site
+        * Tells search engine crawlers which URLs the crawler can access on your site.
 > [!TIP]
 > Check out the project [documentation](/robots.txt.md) for information on the use of `robots.txt`.